sjtug/SJTUBeamer/README_en.md

 % use maxplus/max/min to change covers.
 % use red/blue to change main color.
 % use light/dark to change dominate color.
-% use the following keywords to make different sidebars:
+% use the following keywords to make different navigations:
-%   miniframes infolines  sidebar*
+%   miniframes infolines  sidebar
 %   default    smoothbars split
 %   shadow     tree       smoothtree